maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_AGRIC
-Borrowed for agricultural inputs: counts respondents who have borrowed money in the last 12 months to pay for agricultural inputs.
+Reason to borrow money: counts respondents who have borrowed money in the last 12 months to pay for agricultural inputs.

 Levels: